Frequently Asked QuestionsPlease click on the plus sign icons to the left of each question to reveal answer.

 Yes.
 We hold the burial registers for Lutwyche Cemetary

-Yes we do have a Register of pupils at Wooloowin State School from 1914 to more recent times.
+Yes we do have a hard copy register of pupils at Wooloowin State School from 1914 to more recent times.
+Indexes of Windsor State School (1916 +) and the Bowen Bridge Road State School (1865-1916) are available on digital files.

 We are a not for profit group and your membership is vital to help support the Society.